Techniques for rat and mice tracking / How to identify rodent droppings

 - For Detecting: Animal Urine

-- Use with yellow goggles will enhance ability to see urine, but is not necessary.
+- The use of the UV Light with yellow goggles will enhance ability to see urine.

 Use it in conjunction with fluorescent cotton balls( placed inside a rodent bait station) with RodoFiber- non-toxic fluorescent powder or Rodotrac Rodent Detection Systemthat is pre-filled with the fluorescent powder. that will coat their bodies for tracking rodent or animal urine.

 Shape: The house mouse is the most common type of in the USA.
 Small, one or both ends pointed.